michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

     produce more blocks on average, so they get the head start more often and less of their proof of work is wasted.

-    For two perfectly fair miners half a world apart, the network delay can be about one second, meaning a small miner far away from most other miners is likely to only be productive for 599 of the average of 600 seconds (ten minutes) between blocks.
-A 1/600 loss of efficiency (0.16%) is not too bad, but if the block frequency were increased, the loss of efficiency would increase also: at one block per minute, the loss of efficiency would be 1.66%; at one block per six seconds, 16.66%.
+    For two perfectly fair miners half a world apart, the minimum practical network delay between them is about 0.2 seconds, meaning a small miner far away from most other miners is likely to only be productive for 599.8 of the average of 600.0 seconds (ten minutes) between blocks.
+A 0.2/600.0 loss of efficiency (0.03%) is probably acceptable, but if the block frequency were increased, the loss of efficiency would increase also: at one block per minute, the loss of efficiency would be 0.33%; at one block per six seconds, 3.33%.

     The small miner could increase his efficiency by moving closer to other miners or even completely eliminate the efficiency loss by